OffchainLabs/arb-os/doc/DataFormats.md

 This message type encodes an L2 transaction that is funded by calldata provided at L1.
 The type-specific data must be the same as an L2 message of subtype 0 or 1.

+The "callvalue" field of the L2 message is treated differently for this message type.
+In particular, the callvalue supplied to the transaction is `max(0, callvalue-maxGas*gasPrice)`, where `callvalue`, `maxGas`, and `gasPrice` are the values in the L2 message.

 **Message type 8: Rollup protocol event**

 [This is not yet documented.]